davisp/jiffy/README.md

 Jiffy should be in all ways an improvemnt over EEP0018.
 It no longer imposes limits on the nesting depth.
-It is capable of encoding and decoding large numbers and t does quite a bit more checking for validity of valid UTF-8 in strings.
+It is capable of encoding and decoding large numbers and it does quite a bit more checking for validity of valid UTF-8 in strings.